What is a project grant?

 Highlight notice for applications involving the use of human tissue:

 The NC3Rs recognises that the use of human tissue is essential for better understanding human health and disease, and to reduce the reliance on animal models in basic and biomedical research.
 As such we welcome applications involving the use of human tissue to the 2016/17 call for applications.

 Highlight notices do not have a separate budget and applications submitted under highlight notices are considered in competition with the other applications received; however strategic relevance to the highlight will be one of the assessment criteria taken into consideration during the review process.

 Potential applicants are advised to contact the NC3Rs funding team before submitting an application under this highlight notice.
-Further information on accessing human tissue will be available on our ‘Increasing the use of human tissue’ web resource which will launch shortly.
+Further information on accessing human tissue is available on our ‘Increasing the use of human tissue’ web resource.

 Key information about applying for a project grant is given below.
 Applicants should read the NC3Rs Applicant and Grant Holder Handbook, which contains more detailed information about the application process.